tink-ab/tink-money-manager-ios/README.md

 2. Enter this URL `https://github.com/tink-ab/tink-money-manager-ios` when asked for a package repository.

-3. When Xcode is done resolving `tink-money-manager-ios` and asks you to choose package products, select  `TinkPFMUI`.
+3. When Xcode is done resolving `tink-money-manager-ios` and asks you to choose package products, select  `TinkMoneyManagerUI`.

 ### Using CocoaPods
 Refer to their [guide](https://guides.cocoapods.org/using/using-cocoapods.html) for usage and installation instructions.

-1. Add TinkPFMUI to your Podfile.
+1. Add `TinkMoneyManagerUI` to your Podfile.
     ```
-    pod "TinkPFMUI"
+    pod "TinkMoneyManagerUI"
     ```

 2. Run `pod install` in your project directory.